Fullshape power spectrum for the Symmetron modified gravity model

-where $c_i$ are constants and can be fixed to emulate F6 or Symmetron model, in particular $c_3$ can play the role of $f_0$ for the MG model in consideration.
 On the left panel of Fig. \ref{fig:fk_parameterization} we plot $f(k)$ at $z=0$ for Symmetron and the parametrization formula, on the middle panel we plot $f(k)$ at $z=0$ for F6 and the parametrization formula, and on the right panel we plot the deviation of the parametrization with respect to each model.
 The values used for Symmetron were $\{ c_1,c_2,c_3\}= \{ 0.265,3.55,0.5048\}$ and for F6: $\{ c_1,c_2,c_3\}= \{ 0.265,3.05,0.50485\}$.
 We solved the differential equation for $f$ in the range $k \in [10^{-4},10^3]$.
 The parametrization have a maximum deviation lesser than $0.6\%$ with respect to the MG models up to $k=0.2$ $h$/Mpc.
 Thus, eq. (\ref{fk_parameterization}) could be a good approximation to model the scale dependence of the linear growth function in both models.
 Furthermore, the simplicity of the parametrization can be useful for the calculations of nonlinear contributions because solving differential equation (\ref{delta_MG}) or (\ref{f_MG}) can be avoided, when inferring cosmological parameters in an MCMC computation.

-\end{section} \begin{section}{Nonlinear MG contributions} The MG theories studied are determined by the modified Poisson equation \cite{Koyama:2009me,Koyama_2009,Aviles:2018saf},
+\end{section} \begin{section}{Nonlinear MG contributions} The MG theories studied are determined by the modified Poisson equation \cite{Koyama:2009me,Aviles:2018saf},

 where the bar above $\rho$ stands for the dark matter energy density of the background, $ \delta$ its perturbation, and $\Phi$ the gravitational potential, cf. eq. (\ref{metric}).
 The scalar field ($\varphi$) is coupled to the dark matter energy density through the Klein-Gordon equation, and when the quasi-static approximation is taken and considering the case of small-scale mode interactions, it can be written as \cite{Aviles:2017aor, Koyama:2009me}